roadwarriorslive/Pipulate/README.md

 can begin to recognize a process.
 This is what's happening with Google, and I'll be carrying out my own Machine Learning education here, starting with this Github repo.
 Machine Learning techniques will get blended in with SEO Notebook if even just for familiarity's sake, because Google sure is.
-There very culture is gradually being re-written around ML.
+Their very culture is gradually being re-written around ML.
 And as they do, their own secret weapons improve -- eventually, exponentially.
 Now, Google has machine learning machine guns like TensorFlow ho ho ho.
 This is not yet-another-skynet-warning